UNStats/website/src/pages/writing.md

 - Do not use acronyms in headings.
 - Do not introduce an acronym when it occurs only once.
-- Spell out an acronym when used for the first time and put the acronym in brackets, e.g., write _geographic information system (GIS)_ on first use and _GIS_ subsequently.
+- Spell out an acronym when used for the first time outside a heading and put the acronym in brackets, e.g., write _geographic information system (GIS)_ on first use and _GIS_ subsequently.
 - Establihsed acronyms can be used in headings and do not have to be spelled out.

 #### Established acronyms